everypinio/hardpy/docs/examples/launching_arguments.md

-# launching arguments
+# Launch arguments

+**HardPy** launches pytest tests.
+User can add own arguments and options for test execution.
+For example, user can write own script for **HardPy** to run with special arguments, such as device serial number, and use it in tests.

 ### how to start

-1. Launch `hardpy init attempts`.
+1. Launch `hardpy init launch_arg`.
 2. Launch [CouchDH instance](../documentation/database.md#couchdb-instance).
 3. Modify the files described below.
-4. Launch `hardpy run attempts`.
+4. Launch `hardpy run launch_arg`.

-So that you can run Hardpy in separate scripts that use the arguments, you can use pytest's built-in `addoption` method.
+So that you can run **HardPy** in separate scripts that use the arguments, you can use pytest's built-in `addoption` method.
 You can read more about it [here](https://docs.pytest.org/en/stable/example/simple.html#how-to-change-command-line-options-defaults).

 ### conftest.py